maddigits/maddigits.github.com/_posts/2015-03-02-processes.md

 ## The People

-It seems obvious to me that we, as an industry, must focus on improve the people, not the process or the tools.
+It seems obvious to me that we, as an industry, must focus on improve the people, not the processes nor the tools.

 After all, programming is still considered by many people as a creative process, like an art or a craft.
 How can an artist or a craftsman do